dhruvsaxena1998/rql/memory-bank/Project.md

 #### 4.4.1 Core Functionality
 The CLI must:
-- Parse RQL expressions from strings or files
+- Parse REL expressions from strings or files
 - Output JSONLogic to stdout or files
 - Support pretty-printing for human readability
 - Return appropriate exit codes (0 for success, non-zero for errors)